-Moringa Oleifera is already highly esteemed by people in the tropics and sub-tropics for the many ways it is used medicinally by local herbalists.
+Moringa has many benefits and is already highly esteemed by people in the tropics and sub-tropics for the ways it is used medicinally by local herbalists.
 Some of these traditional uses reflect the nutritional content of the various tree parts.
 The following are but some of the ways the tree is used in Asia, Africa and the Americas.
 In recent years, laboratory investigation has confirmed the efficacy of some of these applications.

-Keep in mind that there are many traditional uses that have not been tested.
-Recent lab testing is beginning to prove that the many uses of Moringa have indeed, substantial health benefits.
+Recent lab testing is beginning to prove the many uses and benefits of Moringa.
 For many, lab testing is not necessary.
 In countries such as the Philippines, Moringa has been a folk remedy used for many generations.
 There is no concern about the safety of Moringa.
-Grandmothers bring it for their nursing grand daughters for increased milk production.
+Grandmothers bring it for their nursing granddaughters for increased milk production.
 Mothers use the Moringa seed oil for wounds of their children.
 The list of uses goes on and on.
 In these modern times, people rely much more on testing than on their own experience.
 While Moringa has been safely used for hundreds of years, there are a few instances where there is cause for concern.
 Pregnant mothers are advised to consult their health care providers when using during pregnancy.
 Some people can experience a detox effect if the amount of Moringa is too much for their systems.
 However, some people use Moringa leaf in order to cleanse.
 It has been used to expel intestinal worms.
 Some may consider this a side effect and others a desired result.
 This is a process that one wants to be prepared for and make the necessary arrangements in ones schedule.
 Moringa is known to tonify the liver.
 There are multiple studies (www.pubmed.org) that show benefits to the liver, even liver failure.

 Detoxification – Moringa is used to reduce inflammation and in this process takes out toxins.